While we are all obsessed with easier and quicker, there is sense of accomplishment that comes making the classics, like Crispy Duck a l’Orange.

 - Prepare a roasting pan or broiler pan an elevated grate.

 - Place duck(s) on the broiler pan, pierce skin several times.
 This will allow the fats and steam to release from the duck, helping the skin crisp up.

 - Pour boiling water over duck, the skin will tighten.
 Allow to cool and dry.
 Leave remaining water in the bottom of the roasting pan.

 - Mix Kosher salt through marjoram in a small bowl.
 When duck is cooled and dry, generously rub skin with spice mixture, any remaining can be rubbed on the inside cavity.
 Stuff inside cavity with cubed orange and truss duck just like a turkey.

 - Add orange juice and white wine into the bottom of the roasting pan.

-- Place duck into the oven for 10 minutes to create the crust.
-Lower temperature to 350 degrees.
+- Place duck into the oven at 475 degrees for 10 minutes to create the crust, then lower temperature to 350 degrees.

 - To finish, turn broiler on high, watching closely, for an additional 3-4 minutes to evenly brown the top of the duck.

 - Remove, transfer to a cutting board and allow to cool while you finish off your a'l orange sauce.